-Graduation with University Honors through the University of Iowa Honors Program is recognized at commencement and is noted on the student's diploma and transcript.
-Honors program students completing degree programs in the Colleges of Education, Engineering, Liberal Arts and Sciences, Nursing, and the Tippie College of Business may graduate with University Honors.
+Students who graduate with University Honors through the UI Honors Program are recognized at commencement.
+University honors is noted on a student's diploma and transcript.
+UI Honors Program students completing any undergraduate degree program may graduate with University Honors.

 University Honors Curriculum

-Students earning bachelor's degrees at the University of Iowa must complete honors course work and experiential learning in order to graduate with University Honors.
-Students are not required to complete all honors course work requirements before they begin experiential learning.
+Students earning bachelor's degrees at the University of Iowa complete honors coursework and experiential learning in order to graduate with University Honors.
+Students are not required to complete all honors coursework requirements before they begin experiential learning.

-Complete an honors course or an honors contract course during the first full semester in the honors program.
+- An honors course or an honors contract course during the first full semester in the program.

-Students complete 12 s.h. of honors credits in approved experiential learning activities.
-Students may satisfy the requirement with one of the options below, or they may combine two or more of these options.
+Students complete 12 s.h. of honors credit in approved experiential learning activities.
+Students may satisfy the requirement with one or a few of the options below.

-Earn honors in the major; this option fulfills the entire experiential learning requirement.
+- Honors in the major (this option fulfills the entire 12 s.h. experiential learning requirement)

 Blank Honors Center

-Honors at Iowa makes its home in the Blank Honors Center, a modern facility that fosters community among honors students.
-The Blank Honors Center is located at the center of the University's main campus, next to residence halls and classroom buildings.
-It offers social areas, a kitchenette, quiet study areas, wireless internet access, a computer lab, and classrooms for students.
+Honors at Iowa has its home in the Blank Honors Center (BHC), a facility that helps foster community among honors students.
+The Blank Honors Center is located near the center of the University's main campus, next to residence halls and classroom buildings.
+It offers social areas, quiet study areas, wireless internet access, computer stations, and classrooms for students.
 The center also houses the honors staff and has rooms for meetings, events, presentations, and conversation.

-Students must apply to live in the honors residential communities.
-See Communities on the University Housing and Dining website for information about how to apply.
-Visit Honors House on the honors program website to learn more about the honors living-learning communities.
+Students must apply to live in the honors residential community.
+See Housing on the University Housing and Dining website for information about how to apply.
+Visit Honors House on the UI Honors Program website to learn more about the honors housing community.

 University of Iowa Honors Program Courses

-Small discussion classes taught by faculty members on special topics; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities, field trips).
+Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities, field trips).
 Requirements: first- or second-semester standing.

-HONR:1350 Honors Seminar for Incoming Presidential Scholars1 s.h.
+HONR:1350 Honors Seminar for Presidential Scholars 1 s.h.

 Small-class learning with a faculty member to explore and explain historical developments.
 GE: Historical Perspectives.